 There are a plethora of ways to “socially listen” to consumers.
 Each one offers different bits of information, but they all help you learn about and respond to consumers' attitudes, behaviors, and perspectives.

 Here are a few social listening exercises to try out:

 Identify 5 competitors that are in your geographic area that offer similar services to those you offer.

 Go to YELP and read all the reviews about your business.
 Are there any common complaints or praises?
 Be sure to respond to those who have left feedback, whether positive or negative, so they know you are listening.

-Use the Facebook search bar to search key words such as your business name, competitor business names or nearby destinations in combination with the word “massage.”
+Use the Facebook search bar to search keywords such as your business name, competitor business names, or nearby destinations combined with the word “massage.”
 Comment where appropriate.

-Monitoring consumer and competitor conversations is only one part of the equation, you also need to respond when appropriate and do so in an appropriate manor.
-It is important to consider:
+Monitoring consumer and competitor conversations is only one part of the equation.
+You also need to respond when appropriate and do so in an appropriate manner.
+It is important to consider the following: